alf45tar/PedalinoMini/README.md

 ## Pedals

-Once PedalinoMini™ is connected to a WiFI network is time to configure which pedal is connected to each port.
+Once PedalinoMini™ is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal/controller is connected to each of the 6 available ports.

 ![WEBUI PEDALS](./images/webui-pedals.png "Pedals")